The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 You can also include a day in a traditional Village in Southwest Uganda on the border with Kenya where you water the Ankole Cows, milk them, create Ghee, go about a day in the pastoralist village of Nshenyi and learn the ways of old that are still practiced in Rwanda and Uganda.

-President Musveni of Uganda – Uganda’s #1 Ankole Cow Rancher:
+President Museveni of Uganda – Uganda’s #1 Ankole Cow Rancher:

 President Museveni is the Proud Owner of 5,000 head of Ankole Cows.
 He even mikes his favorite one when he is home on his beloved Kisozi Cattle Ranch which has become a place of refuge from the business of State Affairs for the President.

-He even hosts visiting Presidents, Dignatries and other officials there.
+He even hosts visiting Presidents, Dignitaries and other officials there.
 His porch affords him a great view of these magnificent cows that are his prized and beloved possession.
-He even uses the things learned on the Ranch in inspiring fellow Ugadans to become Cattle Ranchers and make a decent profit.
+He even uses the things learned on the Ranch in inspiring fellow Ugandans to become Cattle Ranchers and make a decent profit.